 How did this happen?

 YouTube is hugely popular, coming in second place for most-used search engine worldwide.
 According to Forbes, YouTube has a reach of over 1 billion views per day, and while the platform’s user base goes up, traditional television viewing time goes down.
 Popular content on YouTube includes gaming videos, tutorials, educational videos, sketch comedies, and lifestyle vlogs.
-It is the more unscripted casual-style vlogs where YouTubers are, to varying extents, open with viewers about their ability to become a full time content creator, leaving past jobs behind.
+In unscripted casual-style vlogs, some YouTubers are candid with viewers about their ability to become a full-time content creator, leaving past jobs behind.
 Social media influencers can make a living off of online advertising, and their viewers have become well aware of the fact.

 YouTubers make money on their videos through Google AdSense, a program that matches advertisements to videos, targeting specific content and audiences.
-Many YouTubers refuse to discuss their pay, for the simple reason that it is an inappropriate question to ask anyone you don’t know personally.
+Many YouTubers refuse to discuss their pay, for the simple reason that it’s personal information.
 Because of this, and a lack of clarity surrounding YouTube’s monetization algorithm, there is large speculation around exactly how much money a YouTuber can really make.
 For most channels, it can take several years to start seeing a consistent income.
-Many users branch out on other platforms to make money, perhaps through sponsored Instragram posts, podcasts, or patreons.
-For others, like the Paul brothers or David Dobrik, fast fame quickly results in buying million dollar homes and new expensive cars.
+Many users branch out on other platforms to make money, perhaps through sponsored Instagram posts, podcasts, or Patreon.
+For others, like the Paul brothers or David Dobrik, fast fame quickly results in buying million-dollar homes and new expensive cars.
 It turns out, however, kids aren’t really in it for the money.

 What are they in it for?

 YouTube analytics from 2016 reported that there were over 2000 users with at least 1 million subscribers.
 Analytics from 2017 reported that there were 75% more channels with over 1 million subscribers than in 2016.
-While this is an impressive trend, it’s important to note that channels who do not make serious earnings through Google AdSense remain the vast majority.
-Not to mention, many of the accounts raking in millions of subscribers come from preexisting popularity on other media outlets: TheEllenShow, The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live, BuzzFeedVideo, Universal Pictures, and Vevo accounts are just a few examples.
-It is for these reasons that I consider the attainability of fame on YouTube to be deceiving.
-Anyone can be a YouTuber, but gaining a significant following, just like gaining fame in any field, depends a lot on a likable personality and appearance, connections, and relevancy maintained by staying topical and consistent.
+While an impressive trend, it’s important to note that channels who do not make serious earnings through Google AdSense remain the vast majority.
+Not to mention many of the accounts raking in millions of subscribers come from preexisting popularity on other media outlets: TheEllenShow, The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live, BuzzFeedVideo, Universal Pictures, and Vevo accounts are just a few examples.
+For these reasons, the attainability of fame on YouTube can be deceiving.
+Anyone can be a YouTuber, but gaining a significant following, just like gaining fame in any field, depends a lot on a likable personality, good appearance, connections, and relevancy maintained by staying topical and consistent.
 On his podcast Views with Jason Nash, YouTuber David Dobrik often credits his own success on pure luck.